Admitted Students FAQ

 Do we have a dedicated desk in our studio space?

-You will have a desk, a work space and place to store your stuff.
+Beginning the second semester of the program, you will have a desk, a work space and place to store your stuff.
 The studio will be a place for you to work.
 Many classes will take place there too.
 Studio will have 24/7 access.

 Will there be an opportunity for us to give feedback on the refurbishment of the MDes studio space?